hyperledger/web3j-docs/docs/web3j_openapi.md

 ## Generate a hello world project

-A Hello World project is a simple project based on a simple solidity contract.
+A Hello World project is a simple project based on a simple Solidity contract.
 It is generated using:
 ```
 $ epirus openapi new